 Note to self: there are 36 cookies in a package....
 If you're thinking what I'm thinking, that leaves nine cookies to enjoy before, during, or after fudge making!
 You're welcome.

 Did you notice the three cookies on the cutting board?
 Just three left to snack on!

 What pan to use

-If you don't have a 9-inch pan, no worries!
-An 8-inch pan can be used-the fudge will just be taller and take a little longer to set up in the fridge.
+If you don't have a 9-inch square pan, no worries!
+An 8-inch pan can be used.
+The fudge will just be taller and take a little longer to set up in the fridge.

 Once it sets up, the fudge does not have to stay in the fridge.
 It can be at room temperature.
 I would store it in the fridge if it's going to be a couple of days before you serve it.